TomOrth/trenton-catalog-system/README.md

 # Repo structure

 * `code` - The code for the project.
 Contains two folders, `app` for the application code and `queries` for the database interactions and setup.
+See `queries/README.md` for info about the SQL queries.

-* `docs` - All the documents created during the projects for the different stages
+* `docs` - All the documents created during the projects for the different stages.

 * `data` - All the prepared transcripts we used for the initial database.
+See `data/README.md` for more information about the data files.

+# Database Setup
+NOTE: This assumes that none of the tables or views currently exist or have prepopulated data in it.

+1. In terminal, cd to code/queries
+2. Update the CSV file paths to match your file system.
+The COPY command requires an absolute path to the CSVs in order to work.
+3. Ensure that the shell file can be executed from the terminal.
+Run `chmod +x setup.sh`
+4. Run `./setup.sh`

+Please see `queries/README.md` for more information

 # Contributing